 Joey's behavior in "The One Where Everyone Finds Out" is surprisingly touching.
 When Phoebe and Rachel discover Chandler and Monica's secret affair and decide to take advantage of it by screwing with the two of them and make Chandler think that Phoebe's suddenly fallen in love with him, Joey on the other hand wants no part of it.
 Now if you remember, just a handful of episodes ago Monica and Chandler were covering up their relationship by making Joey a scapegoat for any of the odd things they did and completely humiliated him left and right, going so far that they even tried to convince the other friends that he was some type of sick sex offender.
 With the horrible and downright mean-spirited way they treated him in that one you'd think he'd jump at the chance to teaming up with Phoebe and Rachel and screw with the couple as some sort of revenge, but he doesn't even consider it and just wants everyone to come clean.
 Even when he does finally wind up helping Rachel and Phoebe out near the end of the episode it's only because he's sick of them and Monica and Chandler trying to out-bluff each other in their little game and wants it to be over with already.
 Really says a lot for the type of person he is the the thing he's primarily concerned about is one of his friends hurting another.

-Monica freaking out about her and Chandler's relationship (namely that they're not as hot as Phoebe and Gary) and Chandler reassuring her they're ok.
-They may not be in the all over each other, but they've moved onto a deeper relationship and that's incredibly precious to him.
+Monica freaking out about her and Chandler's relationship (namely that they're not as hot as Phoebe and Gary) and Chandler reassuring her they're okay.
+They may not be in the all over each other phase, but they've moved onto a deeper relationship and that's incredibly precious to him.
 This episode and the previous one with Chandler's freak out back to back make it incredibly sweet, as you see how the pair support each other's fears.

 Chandler/Monica moment: After a stupid fight, Chandler thinks they're broken up and comes round to say goodbye.
 Monica reassures him it isn't a big deal and they'll get over it.
 He's so thrilled that he gives one of the most delighted and adorable grins in the entire series.
 Followed by them officially admitting they're in a relationship for the first time.